Organizing the site¶

-Select Create a role and provide a name to get an empty, unassigned role.
+Select the plus button and provide a name to get an empty, unassigned role.
 You can now select it to get access to the list of Policies the Role has - at the moment, none.
-Activate Add new Policy and select one from the list.
-You can then either save it directly, or save and go on to selecting a Limitation.
+Activate the plus button again, select a Policy from the list and save it.
+You can then edit the Policy to select a Limitation.
 The available Limitations depend on the chosen Policy.

 After you are done choosing all Policies, you can assign the Role to users.
 Go to the Assignments tab and activate the assign button.
 Here you can choose users and/or groups that will be assigned this Role, with possible additional Limitations.
 A User or User Group may be assigned multiple Roles.